auth0/auth0-PHP/README.md

 > ⚠️ You should **never** hard-code tokens or other sensitive configuration data in a real-world application.
 Consider using environment variables to store and pass these values to your application.

-During configuration, you should pass instances of the PSR-18 and PSR-17 libraries your application is using:
+During configuration, you can pass instances of the PSR-18 and PSR-17 libraries your application is using, although autodiscovery usually makes this unnecessary:

 ```PHP
 <?php